batteries-included/batteries-included/static/src/content/post/fairsource.md

 However,
 [developer response was mixed](https://news.ycombinator.com/item?id=37092928) precisely because the terms of this licensing weren't well-articulated.
-Many perceived this as an attempt to have their cake and eat it too–to claim an open-source product while closing their source code for some time.
+Many perceived this as an attempt to have their cake and eat it too – to claim an open-source product while closing their source code for some time.

 ## The Challenges of Fair Source So Far

-Depending on your perspective, Fair Source is a massive move in the right direction or a restriction on the potential of open source to remain open.
+Depending on your perspective, Fair Source is a massive move in the right direction or a restriction on the potential of open-source to remain open.

 According to some, it limited the scope of OSS and harmed the development community.
 Developers couldn't take existing code, build services or